 Through support groups and conversation, programs, activities and crafts, in a stress free environment, over tea and coffee (always on), lonely women became friends and learned that they are not alone.
 Some guests struggle with mental illness or abuse, others lost their children to state custody, many have health troubles or histories of substance abuse.
 Young women come as well as the elderly, many of whom lived alone.
 No matter what their life contains, every woman who enters is offered kindness and compassion, and is treated with dignity and respect.
 Some women listen, others speak, all are heard, deeply sharing the stories of their lives.

 The Center for Wisdom”s Women maintains the wisdom charisma of the founding organization.
-The Daughters of Wisdom continue as one of our major funders with a commitment through 2014.
-The Director has recently become an Associate of the Daughters of Wisdom.
+The Daughters of Wisdom continue as one of our major funders.
+The Director is an Associate of the Daughters of Wisdom.
 We are no longer associated with any particular religion or denomination, yet we do acknowledge and tend to the spirit of individual women through deep listening and spiritual guidance when requested, in an atmosphere that honors all faith traditions.